bynmz/bymnz.github.io/_posts/2024-02-05-simple-ui-with-dear-imgui.md

 }

 //Render ImGui and record ImGui primitives into the Vulkan command buffer.
-The method also updates the clear values in the renderer with the values obtained from ImGui. void SimpleUI::renderUI(VkCommandBuffer commandBuffer, NileRenderer& renderer) {
+The method also updates the clear values in the renderer with the values obtained from ImGui. void SimpleUI::renderUI(VkCommandBuffer commandBuffer, Renderer& renderer) {
     ImGui::Render();
     ImDrawData* draw_data = ImGui::GetDrawData();
     const bool is_minimized = (draw_data->DisplaySize.x <= 0.0f || draw_data->DisplaySize.y <= 0.0f);